vedaRadev/sre-take-home-exercise-go/README.md

 TODO installation info

-## Improvements
+## Fixes and Improvements

+### Added additional logging
+##### Discovery
+N/A

+##### Why?
-- Added additional logging to aid in identification of errors.
+To aid in the identification of errors.

-## Fixes
+An even more robust logging system would also flush logs to a file but that would usually require a custom logging system.
+I haven't explored if Go has a built-in method of easily logging to stdout/stderr AND a file in one call or in a centralized manner.

 ### Default endpoint.Method to "GET"
 ##### Discovery